 Under extreme or unlikely circumstances, a breach of the TMF dam, even if only partial, could result in the release of tailings solids and effluent to the surrounding environment.
-Based on the TMF's location, the water bodies at risk would be Bagsverd Lake, Bagsverd Creek, Unnamed
+Based on the TMF's location, the water bodies at risk would be the Bagsverd Creek, Unnamed Lake #1 and

-Lake #1 and #2, and the planned Bagsverd Creek watercourse realignment proposed to the west of the TMF.
-Mesomikenda Lake is considered to be at a sufficient distance from the TMF to evade any potential effects in the event of a breach of the TMF dam.
+#2, and the planned Bagsverd Creek watercourse realignment proposed to the east of the TMF.
+Bagsverd Lake and Mesomikenda Lake are considered to be at a sufficient distance from the TMF to evade any potential effects in the event of a breach of the TMF dam.